olyaspiro/e-commerce_app/README.md

 Before starting building my project, I have created a new database in MySQL Workbench named ecommerce_api.
-I set up and activated a virtual environmentn and installed dependencies.
+I set up and activated a virtual environment and installed dependencies.

 I have built a simple RESTful E-commerce API using Python’s Flask framework.
 It uses SQLAlchemy for handling the database and Marshmallow for validating and serializing data.